quandora/qed/README.md

 ## Usage

-To use the editor you should include in your HTML page the editor javascript file (which one depends on your needs) and a styleshhet to configure the editor and optionally a stylesheet for the preview.
+To use the editor you should include in your HTML page the editor javascript file (which one depends on your needs) and a stylesheet to configure the editor and optionally a stylesheet for the preview.
 You can use the default stylesheets from `src/editor.css` and `demo/preview.css`.
 For the example below we will use the complete qed build (containing all the dependencies): `build/qed-all.min.js`.